abstract road

 The DUI was dismissed.

-After several negotiations with the State about numerous issues in the discovery, the State Dropped the DUI.
+After several conversations with the prosecutor about conflicts in the written evidence versus the video, as well as the defendant's personal history, the State Dropped the DUI.

 The State dropped the DUI.